What Are Your Chances of Project Success? [From the Archives - First Published in 2003]

 Realistic Expectations

-• Specifications clear?
+• Are the specifications/requirements clear?

-• Small/manageable milestones?
+• Are there small/manageable milestones?

 ___ total items with a “Yes” x 2.0 = ___.